 11. Were there other students at this clinical facility during your clinical experience?
-(Check all that apply):

-Physical therapist students

-Physical therapist assistant students

-from other disciplines or service departments (Please specify

-)

-- 12. Identify the ratio of students to CIs for your clinical experience:

-- 1 student to 1 CI

-- 1 student to greater than 1 CI

-- 1 CI to greater than 1 student; Describe

-- 13. How did the clinical supervision ratio in Question #12 influence your learning experience?
-It was beneficial for me to have one CI learn from and discuss my progress with.

-14. In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply)

-Attended in-services/educational programs

-Presented an in-service

-Attended special clinics

-Attended team meetings/conferences/grand rounds

-Directed and supervised physical therapist assistants and other support personnel

-Observed surgery

-Participated in administrative and business practice management

-Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) OT

-Participated in opportunities to provide consultation

-Participated in service learning

-Participated in wellness/health promotion/screening programs

-Performed systematic data collection as part of an investigative study

-Other; Please specify
+(Check all that apply): □ Physical therapist students □ Physical therapist assistant students □ from other disciplines or service departments (Please specify) 12.
+Identify the ratio of students to CIs for your clinical experience: □ 1 student to 1 C I □ 1 student to greater than 1 C I □ 1 CI to greater than 1 student; Describe 13.
+How did the clinical supervision ratio in Question #12 influence your learning experience?
+It really enhanced my learning.
+Alex was available to me almost all the time and was ery cognicent of my poods during this experience.
+14. of my needs during this experience.
+In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
+(Check all that apply) ☐ Attended in-services/educational programs ☑ Presented an in-service☐ Attended special clinics ☐ Attended special offices ☐ Attended team meetings/conferences/grand rounds ☑ Directed and supervised physical therapist assistants and other support personnel ☐ Observed surgery ☐ Participated in administrative and business practice management ☐ Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) ☐ Participated in opportunities to provide consultation □ Participated in service learning ☐ Participated in wellness/health promotion/screening programs □ Performed systematic data collection as part of an investigative study □ Other; Please specify

 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc.
+Include costs, names of resources, housing, food, parking, etc. I found housing thorugh air bnb.
+It was easy and fully furnished.
+I also roadtripped out and back.
+If you have the time it is cheaper than buying a flight and paying to ship your car or rent a car in CA. Having a car is pretty much essential but even though it is an expensive area with a car you can have a lot of free fun.
+There is a lot of hiking and of course beaches to fill your days,